It’s Both/And: How Cash & Asset-based Gifts Work Together

 And here’s the good news:

 Asset-based gifts and planned gifts do NOT discourage current cash gifts.
 You need both.
-Click To Tweet
+Share on XAsset-based gifts and planned gifts do NOT discourage current cash gifts.

 In fact, the evidence shows it’s really the opposite: When donors engage in giving from their assets and estates, they are more likely to give current gifts and their average amount per gift goes up!